nulogy/design-system/sandbox/README.md

 ## Storybook

-The sandboxes are built with storybook, for more on how to work with Storybook, [check out the docs.](https://storybook.js.org)
+The sandbox are built with storybook, for more on how to work with Storybook, [check out the docs.](https://storybook.js.org)

 ## To add a new story